mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_encryption_get_crypt_shared_version.rst

       BSON_GNUC_WARN_UNUSED_RESULT;

 Obtain the version string of the crypt_shared_ that is loaded for the given explicit encryption object.
-If not crypt_shared_ library is loaded, the returnd pointer will be ``NULL``.
+If no crypt_shared_ library is loaded, the returned pointer will be ``NULL``.

 Parameters